 - Endometrial cancer

-There is also a higher rate of miscarriage associated with Polycystic Ovarian Syndrome, a higher risk of gestational diabetes, premature delivery and there may be a need for extra monitoring during pregnancy.
+There may be a higher rate of miscarriage associated with Polycystic Ovarian Syndrome, a higher risk of gestational diabetes, premature delivery and there may be a need for extra monitoring during pregnancy.
 The earlier PCOS is diagnosed and treated, the lower the risk of developing all these complications.

 We offer known-donor programs for sperm, eggs and embryos.